König Galerie; St Agnes Kirche

 With all of this in mind, it’s easy to see why I fell so in love with St Agnes Church in Berlin’s Kreuzberg district.
 Surrounded by little more than streets of Berlin’s safe and sensibly designed (yet somewhat imposing) apartments and a U1 U-bahn train line, it makes its mark in a relatively sleepy neighborhood in a way that seems so natural, contrasting with the very statement orientated size and scale of London’s incarnations.
 Consistently inconsistent employment and close proximity to the gallery meant that I was able to visit it for a number of exhibitions during my time living there, each one curated in a way that brought out a different personality of the building.
 But, for a structure so radical, so transcendental with its smooth segmented stand-alone tower and epic skylit atrium, it often seems almost impossible to imagine it as a former place of worship.
 Yet, there is something undeniably regal about it.
 The way in which its flawless stone floors align with the neighboring colossal coarse walls, with unashamed gaps and crevasses, makes it feel perfectly imperfect; a nearly completed offering of a fashionably lax pedant.
 The way in which light is distributed in narrow, fleeting strips throughout the building, beautifies its harsher faces; a make-up that brings out the true, imposing unconventional beauty of the raw grey stone.

-As safe as much of Berlin’s architecture is, it was Johann König who dared to see this once dilapidated and unloved building as a potential theatre of visual and immersive art, restoring and transforming the product of brutalist architect Werner Düttmann into an international, yet humble place for worship, of a different kind altogether.
+As safe as much of Berlin’s architecture seems to be, it was Johann König who dared to see this once dilapidated and unloved building as a potential theatre of visual and immersive art, restoring and transforming the product of brutalist architect Werner Düttmann into an international, yet humble place for worship, of a different kind altogether.